sailfishos/docs.sailfishos.org/Develop/Collaborate/Community/Bug_Coordinators.md

     - another solution (e.g. satisfying workaround) has been found

 **Duplicates**
-If a bug report is reported twice (or more).
-It should ideally contains the main bug report as comment and set as solution.
+If a bug report is found to be reported twice (or more), it should ideally contain the main bug report as comment, and that comment set as the solution.
-After, the topic should be closed.

 ### Tools